Mark Twain at the Territorial Enterprise

-From 1862 to 1865, Samuel Clemens wrote for Virginia City, Nevada's leading newspaper, Territorial Enterprise.
-There, his literary skills were first realized and he first used the pen-name Mark Twain.
+From 1862 to 1865, Samuel Clemens wrote for the leading newspaper of Virginia City, Nevada, Territorial Enterprise.
+There, his literary skills were first realized and he first used the pen name "Mark Twain."

 Background

 Having stumped for Abraham Lincoln's presidential bid in 1860, Orion Clemens was appointed Secretary of the Nevada Territory in March 1861.
 Although the position carried a significant salary, it did not include any funds to relocate to Nevada.
 Without the funds to pay for the trip, Orion struck a deal with his brother Samuel whereby Samuel would pay for the move in exchange for a job as Orion's private secretary.

-Once in Nevada, the job was unable to maintain Samuel Clemens's interest and he soon moved on to other things.
-In February 1862, he began to send occasional letters to the major paper in the Nevada Territory, Virginia City's Territorial Enterprise.
+Once in Nevada, the job was unable to maintain Samuel Clemens's interest, and he soon moved on to other things.
+In February 1862, he began to send occasional letters to the territory's major paper, Virginia City's Territorial Enterprise.
 By July, he was asking Orion if he could assist him in finding a job as a correspondent.
 The Enterprise staff, led by its founding editor Joseph T. Goodman, had enjoyed Clemens's letters that he had signed as "Josh", especially one that satirized the oratory of the territory's chief justice.
 In the fall, he was offered twenty-five dollars a week to become the city editor of the paper, which he accepted.

-It was during this period, on February 3, 1863, that Clemens first used his famous pen name, signing a letter complaining about a lavish party that kept him "awake for forty-eight hours" with "yours dreamily, MARK TWAIN".
-Twain moved to San Francisco in 1864, but in 1865 got a correspondence job with the Territorial Enterprise to help cope with his financial problems.
-From February 1865 until March 1866 when Twain left for Hawaii, he composed five or six "San Francisco Letters" to the Enterprise.
+It was during that period, on February 3, 1863, that Clemens first used his famous pen name in signing a letter complaining about a lavish party that kept him "awake for forty-eight hours" with "yours dreamily, MARK TWAIN".
+Twain moved to San Francisco in 1864 but in 1865 got a correspondence job with the Territorial Enterprise to help cope with his financial problems.
+From February 1865 to March 1866, when Twain left for Hawaii, he composed five or six "San Francisco Letters" to the Enterprise.
 Each letter consisted of about 2,000 words and Twain was paid $100 a month for the stories.

 Rediscovery

 Much of the Enterprise historical catalog was lost in a fire.
 After several years of effort, researchers at the University of California at Berkeley announced they had recovered about 110 of Twain's Enterprise columns by looking through the archives of other Western newspapers that often republished his stories.
 The collection was unveiled in May 2015 and also contained private correspondence between Twain and his brother.
 In one 1865 letter to Orion, Twain wrote that he was contemplating suicide: "If I do not get out of debt in three months—pistols or poison for one—exit me."
-Bob Hirst, who heads the project, said he expects the recovered stories to be put into book form for release early in 2017.
+Bob Hirst, who heads the project, said that he expects the recovered stories to be put into book form for release in early 2017.
 The book will contain about 65,000 words, or roughly 25% of Twain's correspondence from 1865–66.